-Clause # Donations and Grants Donations and Grants are funds, benefits in-kind or services freely given for the purpose of supporting healthcare, scientific research or education, with no consequent obligation on the recipient organization, institution and the like to provide goods or services to the benefit of the company in return.
-Donations and grants to individuals is prohibited.
+INTERACTIONS WITH HEALTH PROFESSIONALS, OTHER RELEVANT DECISION MAKERS, HEALTHCARE ORGANISATIONS, PATIENT ORGANISATIONS AND THE PUBLIC INCLUDING PATIENTS, JOURNALISTS ETC Clause 23 Donations and Grants 23.1 Donations and Grants are funds, benefits in-kind or services freely given for the purpose of supporting healthcare, scientific research or education, with no consequent obligation on the recipient organisation, institution and the like to provide goods or services to the benefit of the company in return.
+Donations and grants to individuals are prohibited.
 In general donations are physical items, services or benefits in-kind.
 Grants are the provision of funds.
 Donations and grants may be offered or requested.
-Donations and Grants to healthcare organisations, patient organisations or third party organisations are only allowed if they: - are made for the purpose of supporting healthcare, scientific research or education - do not constitute an inducement to recommend and/or prescribe, purchase, supply, sell or administer specific medicines Changed from medicinal products - they are prospective in nature added to ensure it is clear organisations cannot apply retrospectively - do not bear the name of any medicine although they may bear the name of the company providing them.
+23.2 (19.1 and 19.2) Donations and grants to healthcare organisations, patient organisations or third party organisations are only allowed if they: - are made for the purpose of supporting healthcare, scientific research or education - do not constitute an inducement to recommend and/or prescribe, purchase, supply, sell or administer specific medicines - are prospective in nature - do not bear the name of any medicine although they may bear the name of the company providing them.
 In addition, they must be: